Eastern Transfers: 2024 Admit Rates, GPA, Recs & More | CampusReel

 |2018 Total ACT Score

-Eastern Connecticut State University’s average SAT score is 1180.
-To be a competitive applicant for Eastern Connecticut State University your SAT score should come close to the average - for the ACT you should be aiming for the equivalent.
+Eastern Kentucky University’s average SAT score is 1035.
+To be a competitive applicant for Eastern Kentucky University your SAT score should come close to the average - for the ACT you should be aiming for the equivalent.

 What are the possible risks of transferring